percona/pmm/doc/source/deploy/index.rst

 ..
 ..
 The |gui.import| button appears in its place for you to import this dashboard
 .. later.
 If a dashboard is deactivated it is automatically removed from the
-.. |gui.dashboard-dropdown| and the dashboard navigation menu.
+.. ..|gui.dashboard-dropdown| and the dashboard navigation menu.
 ..
 ..
 The data associated with the deactivated dashboard are not lost and become
 .. available when you activate the dashboard again.